The Spektrum DX8 Overview

 TELEMETRY!

-Yep, Spektrum has taken its proven telemetry experience from the DX3 ground radio and is now offering telemetry on this new generation of air radios.
+Yep, Spektrum has taken its proven telemetry experience from the DX3 ground radio and is now offering telemetry on this new generation of computerized air radios and has follow up with telemetry on every offering since - even right down to the entry level DX6.

 What is telemetry?